 Lead Poisoning Prevention Resources

 Central Connecticut Health District works with families whose children have been lead poisoned to identify the source of the lead and reduce the chance of further poisoning.
-Please contact Lori DiPietro at (860) 665-8571 for further information.
+Please contact Luis Pantoja at (860) 785-8380 for further information.

 Putting on AIRS (Asthma Indoor Risk Strategies) – Putting on AIRS is an evidenced-based home visitation program focused on identifying and reducing on indoor asthma triggers and providing education about asthma as a chronic illness.
 AIRS is offered FREE to individuals or families of a child with a diagnosis of moderate or severe asthma in the child or parent living within the home.
 To learn more about this program, please contact Betty Murphy, Program Coordinator at (860) 665-8571.